tara25k/LELA60331-coursework/README.md

     - stopwords.txt: a text file of stopwords

 # RUNNING THE FINAL ONE LAYER MODEL
+The current cell outputs of final_one_layer.ipynb show the results of running all of the cells in the file.

 In order to run the final one layer model:
 1. Open final_one_layer.ipynb
 2. Run all cells